-The Village will participate in regional and local efforts to reduce greenhouse gas emissions.
-Some of these efforts include the TSV, Inc. Green Team, the Regional Water Plan, and events sponsored by Renewable Taos.
-Some strategies should include:
+In following the lead of TSV, Inc. the Village will also participate in regional and local efforts to reduce greenhouse gas emissions.
+Some of these efforts include the TSV, Inc. Green Team the Regional Water Plan, and events sponsored by Renewable Taos.

+Some specific strategies should include: